-skill gap assessment for various ICT sub-sectors in Bahrain.
+ICT specific council recently conducted a skill gap assessment for various ICT sub-sectors in Bahrain.
 The research was a mix of secondary research for benchmarking of Bahraini skills with international standards as well as primary research based on feedback from 155 employees working in various ICT sectors.
-Feedback was obtained on several aspects including the current skills and competencies of Bahraini workforce employed in the ICT sector, skills Following are the key observations:
+Feedback was obtained on several aspects including the current skills and competencies of Bahraini workforce employed in the ICT sector, skills and proficiency requirements, experience requirements etc. Following are the key observations: